Sticksword/Syllabus/README.md

 </p>
 <h3 style="color:blue">Prerequisites</h3>
 <p>
-An introductory Computer Science course is recommended but not required.
+An introductory Computer Science course is not necessary but nice to have.
 No previous computer science knowledge will be assumed.
 </p>
 <h3 style="color:blue">Course Instructor</h3>
 <p>